alanlivio/bash-helpers/README.md

     source ~/.bashrc
 ```

 On Win, you run the above command at GitaBash installed with [GitForWindows](https://gitforwindows.org).
-If you also use wsl, you can share the same BH repo by doing a symbolic link to it with `ln -s /mnt/c/<user>/.bh ~/.bh`.
+If you also use WSL, you can share the same BH repo by doing a symbolic link to it with `ln -s /mnt/c/<user>/.bh ~/.bh`.

 ## OS-dependent samples